JosephKinyuru/Story-Circle-Server/README.md

 # Project Description
+This is the server side of story circle it contains the models and endpoints used in the app.

 # How to launch project
 `Warning` This is the server side if you are not a Group 13 member you do not have access to it